To help support everyone within the sport we offer a number of different training opportunities for roles across the sport.

 Visit Club Hub and filter by role (Welfare Officer) or topic (Welfare and Safeguarding) for extra support and information.

-Are there any prerequisites to attending the Time 2 Listen and Adult Welfare courses?
+Are there any prerequisites to attending the Child Welfare and Adult Welfare courses?

-All Club Welfare Officers must have an accepted UKA Enhanced DBS check and complete the online Safeguarding in Athletics eLearning module before attending Time to Listen and/or the Adult Welfare course
+All Club Welfare Officers must have an accepted UKA Enhanced DBS check and complete the online Safeguarding in Athletics eLearning module before attending the Child Welfare course and/or the Adult Welfare course.

-How long is the Time to Listen and Adult Welfare course valid for?
+How long is the Child Welfare course and Adult Welfare course valid for?

 Both courses are valid for three years.
 It’s important to redo the courses to keep up to date as legislation and guidance can change in this period.

-We are an adult only club with a Lead Welfare Officer who has completed the Time to Listen course last year and it's valid for three years.
+We are an adult only club with a Lead Welfare Officer who has completed the Child Welfare course last year and it's valid for three years.
 Will this still be accepted for club standards?

 Yes. the Time to Listen course is still valid and will be accepted for Club Standards.
 It is recommended that you attend the Adult Welfare course as it will provide support specifically to clubs with members aged over 18.

 We have a mix of children and young people, and adults within our club.
-Does our Welfare Officer need to do both the Time to Listen and the Adult Welfare course?
+Does our Welfare Officer need to do both the Child Welfare course and the Adult Welfare course?

-If you have ANY members who are aged under 18, the Lead Welfare Officer must attend the Time to Listen course.
-It is good practice to also attend the Adult Welfare course, but it is not mandatory
+If you have ANY members who are aged under 18, the Lead Welfare Officer must attend the Child Welfare course.
+It is good practice to also attend the Adult Welfare course, but it is not mandatory.

 What is the difference between the Lead Welfare Officer and the Welfare Officer?

-All Welfare Officers must have completed the Safeguarding in Athletics online e-module and either the Time to Listen or Adult Welfare course.
+All Welfare Officers must have completed the Safeguarding in Athletics online e-module and either the Child Welfare or Adult Welfare course.
 They must also have an accepted UKA enhanced DBS.